RainbowReich/PokemonGS/README.md

 saved_game.team.pokemon[0].species = 25 # Change our first team pokemon's species to someone very familiar

+saved_game.set_team_species 0, 25 # This is an alternative to the previous line except it also updates the team menu species

 saved_game.team.pokemon[5].happiness = 255 # That's one happy Pokemon!

 saved_game.team.amount = 5 # Annnnnnd now it's gone (Not really, it's just hidden from view)